timtadh/data-structures/README.md

 by Tim Henderson (tim.tadh@gmail.com)

 Copyright 2013, Licensed under the GPL version 2.
+Please reach out to me directly if you require another licensing option.
+I am willing to work with you.

 ## Purpose